Close Menu

 5. Threat of Substitutes

-This force considers the availability of alternative products or services that meet the same customer need.
-Substitutes become a threat when they offer better value, are more convenient, or emerge from adjacent industries.
+This force evaluates the presence of alternative products or services that fulfil the exact customer needs.
+Substitutes pose a threat when they provide better value, are more convenient, or come from related industries.

-For example, streaming services have dramatically disrupted traditional cable TV by offering greater flexibility and lower cost.
+For instance, streaming services have significantly disrupted traditional cable TV by offering greater flexibility and lower costs.
 The easier it is for customers to switch to alternatives, the more vulnerable your position becomes.

 Key questions: